juji-io/datalevin/doc/query.md

 PostgreSQL
 [here](https://github.com/juji-io/datalevin/tree/master/benchmarks/JOB-bench).

-Datalevin's planning time is normally one order of magnitudes longer than that of PostgreSQL.
+Datalevin's planning time is normally longer than that of PostgreSQL.
 This is expected, as our planner is written in idiomatic Clojure, and our planning algorithm is more complex.
-However, the execution time of Datalevin are more consistent and better on average, due to better plans produced, resulting in Datalevin's smaller total query time.
+However, query planning time is just a rounding error compared with query execution time on these large data sets.
+The execution time of Datalevin are more consistent and better on average, due to much better plans produced, resulting in Datalevin's much smaller total query time.

 ## Remark